Health & Safety

 To help contain the smell, you could wrap you baby’s used diapers in a disposable diaper bag.

-Although this option won’t seal the odor as well as a diaper pail, it can be an effective solution if you can then place the bag in an outside trash can (see above).
+Although this option won’t seal the odor as well, it can be an effective solution if you can then place the bag in an outside trash can (see above).

 Dog Poop Bags